 What’s included in the TIC report?

-Let us examine the contents and components of the TIC report.
+Let us examine the contents and components of the Treasury International Capital report.

 - Gross Purchases of Domestic U.S. Securities: The item measures the total securities purchases of foreigner without subtracting their total sales.
 This one states the total amount including long and short term securities, private and public in sum, without making any distinctions.